apnadkarni/blt/doc/tabset.rst

   this is harmless and ignored.

 *label*
-  The label of the tab.
-Each tab a label.
-Labels should not be numbers (to distinguish them from indices).
-Tab labels are distinct.
+  The text of the tab.
 There can be duplicate tab labels.

+*name*
+  The name of the tab.
+Each tab a name.
+Names should not be numbers (to distinguish them from indices).
+Tab names are unique.

 *tag*
   A tag is a string associated with a tab.
 They are a useful for referring